Friday, April 22, 2011

 But there are things I wish people knew about parenting an Autistic kid, and Autism in general.
 So, here's my list:

 1. Autism is not your worst nightmare.
-I'm sure those who say it mean well, but I wish they wouldn't tell me that.
+I'm sure those who say it mean well, (even if they're being outrageously thoughtless) but I wish they wouldn't tell me that.
 First of all it makes me feel like they pity me or my kids, and second of all it misses something really important.
 My Autistic kids?
-They're here, with me, now.
+They're here, with me.
 They're alive.
 Trust me, planning a funeral for your child, that's your worst nightmare.
 Autism isn't anywhere close.

 2. My son isn't a problem.
 Ciaran is 5 years old, and communication is still difficult for him.
 He sees and hears so much, that it's hard for him to figure out which sights and sounds deserve his attention.
 It's even harder for him to communicate what he's experiencing.
 That's not a behavioral issue, nor a sign of my parenting ability.